cidentertainment/node-replay/README.md

     at EventEmitter._tickCallback (node.js:192:40)
 ```

-Unless you tell it otherwise, **node-replay** runs in `replay` mode.
-In this
+Unless you tell it otherwise, **node-retell** runs in `replay` mode.
+In this mode
-mode it will replay any previously captured HTTP response, but it will not allow
+it will *replay* any previously captured HTTP response, but it will not allow
 any outgoing network connection.

 That's the default mode for running tests.
 "Why?" you ask.
 Good question.
 Running in `replay` mode forces any test you run to use recorded responses, and
 so it will run (and fail or pass) the same way for anyone else, any other day of
 the week, on whatever hardware they use.
 Even if they're on the AT&T network.